 Today, many programs developed throughout Operation USA’s history continue to serve communities around the world.
 Read on to learn more.

 On November 8 Typhoon Haiyan, the largest storm ever to make landfall, strikes The Philippines.
 Operation USA ships disaster relief supplies to meet immediate needs, including water purification supplies which were pre-staged in Manila.
-Long-term recovery projects will be initiated as needs are identified.
+Long-term recovery projects will be centered in the hard-hit community of Guiuan.

 In May 2013, major tornadoes wreak havoc on Moore, OK and the surrounding areas.
 Operation USA provided relief supplies including generators, shelter materials and hospital equipment, and makes grants to community organizations to aid in recovery.